google/oss-fuzz/docs/reproducing.md

     </pre>

   This is essentially the previous command that additonally mounts local sources into the running container.
 - *Fix the issue.* Use the previous command to verify you fixed the issue locally.
+Consult the [debugging](debugging.md) document for your debugging needs.
 - *Submit the fix.* ClusterFuzz will automatically pick up the changes, recheck the testcase and will close the issue.